 Explain two ways in which low calorie intake can affect the health and productivity of a population.

-Describe two indicators that can be used to measure health.
+Describe two indicators that can be used to measure health, using examples from the countries shown in the graph where appropriate.

-Explain why food availability does not always mean food security.
+Explain why food availability does not always mean food security, with reference to the countries shown in the graph where appropriate.

 The following map shows the distribution of the Zika virus in 2016.